top of page

 Neville book of hours

 I'm filled with wonder that the story that my sweet, kind grandmother told was true.
 The Neville's are mentioned in the Domesday Book.
-Henry Neville was a supporter, but critic, I believe of Oliver Cromwell.
+A 17th century cousin, Henry Neville, was a supporter, but critic, I believe of Oliver Cromwell, and was in correspondence with him.
 The Family Bible?
-There is a very beautiful Neville Book of Hours kept at Berkeley Castle, which includes a dazzling illustration of the powerful medieval Neville family.
+There is a very beautiful Neville Book of Hours kept at Berkeley Castle, which includes this dazzling illustration of the powerful medieval Neville family.

-My story is a lot like Danny Dyer's, on the BBC ancestry programme Who Do You Think You Are?
-It's very similar to the show with Courteney Cox too, where she researches her ancestor Roger de Mortimer, who held the power behind the throne while Edward II was imprisoned in Berkeley Castle.
+My story is a lot like Danny Dyer's on the BBC ancestry programme Who Do You Think You Are?
+It's very similar to the show with Courteney Cox too.
+She researches her ancestor Roger de Mortimer who held the power behind the throne while Edward II was imprisoned in Berkeley Castle.
 He's our ancestor too, through his daughter Katherine.

 And I've learned that having these stories in your ancestry isn't even that unusual - take a look at the link below!